-- Improve regulatory decision-making through the removal of the limitations on regulatory discretion applied to certain elements of an access arrangement. - Clarify the assessment criteria for capital expenditure, cost allocation requirements and non-tariff terms and conditions.
+- Reduce the ability for service providers to exercise market power over pipeline expansions.
+This will be achieved by treating all future pipeline expansions as part of the relevant scheme pipeline, and so applying either light or full regulation (as relevant to the original pipeline) to the expansion.
+These changes will also reduce regulatory burden and support improved decision-making by regulators. - Introduce a new approach to determine which pipeline services should be specified as reference services in a full access arrangement, which is expected to result in additional services being specified as reference services.
+The new approach includes new criteria for determining appropriate reference services.
+It also provides users with greater opportunity for meaningful input during the reference service determination process. - Provide for greater stakeholder engagement in the access arrangement assessment process.
+Adjustments to the access arrangement assessment process will provide more time for stakeholder engagement and thorough consideration of proposals in order to enable the regulator to make more informed decisions in the long-term interest of consumers. - Improve regulatory decision-making through the removal of the limitations on regulatory discretion applied to certain elements of an access arrangement. - Clarify the assessment criteria for capital expenditure, cost allocation requirements and non-tariff terms and conditions.
 This will enable regulators to determine more efficient tariffs and non-tariff terms and conditions set in access arrangements so that risks can be appropriately allocated and so that users do not pay for assets or services that they do not use. - Strengthen information reporting obligations on full and light regulation pipeline service providers.
-These changes apply many of the information provision obligations that already apply to Bulletin Board pipelines and non-scheme pipelines under Part 23 of the NGR.
+These changes apply many of the information provision obligations that already apply to Bulletin Board pipelines and non-scheme pipelines under Part 23 of the NGR to light regulation pipelines and covered distribution pipelines.
 The amendments will result in more relevant, timely and accessible information for users and prospective users to inform their negotiations with service providers. - Improve the access negotiation framework between prospective users and service providers in order to support more timely negotiations and provide greater clarity on the triggers for arbitration.